tapsellorg/TapsellDocument/src/jekyll/docs/mediation/android/android-en.md

 ### Rewarded

-Rewarded ads are full-screen that reward users for watching short videos and interacting with playable ads and surveys.
+Rewarded ads are full-screen ads that reward users for watching short videos and interacting with playable ads and surveys.
 They are used for monetizing free-to-play apps.

 This guide shows you how to integrate rewarded ads from Tapsell into your Android app.